Asia-wide conference reviews implementation of Beijing agreement on women’s rights

 Author: John Krich

-Bangkok, Thailand — “This is a landmark moment to celebrate our progress,” said Armida Salsiah Alisjahbana, Under-Secretary-General of the United Nations and Executive Secretary of the Economic and Social Commission for Asia and the Pacific (ESCAP).
+Bangkok, Thailand — “This is a landmark moment to celebrate our progress,” said Armida Salsiah Alisjahbana, Executive Secretary of the United Nations Economic and Social Commission for Asia and the Pacific (ESCAP).
 For Sima Bahous, Executive Director of UN Women, the event is “a catalyst and a foundation for action, a time to hold us to account”.

-They were talking about the Asia-Pacific Ministerial Conference on the Beijing +30 Review, which began today in Bangkok.
-The three-day, 1,200-plus gathering in Bangkok of activists for gender equality, government and United Nations officials and others offered a report card on the progress made and challenges remaining for the region’s women.
+They were talking about the Asia-Pacific Ministerial Conference on the Beijing+30 Review, which began today in Bangkok.
+The three-day, 1,000-plus gathering in Bangkok of activists for gender equality, government and United Nations officials, and others offered a report card on the progress made and challenges remaining for the region’s women.

-Next year will be the 30th anniversary of the Beijing Declaration and Platform for Action – when delegates from 189 countries were urged on by speakers like Myanmar’s Aung San Suu Kyi and U.S. First Lady Hilary Rodham Clinton, who advanced the slogan that, “Women’s rights are human rights.”
+Next year will be the 30th anniversary of the Beijing Declaration and Platform for Action – the 1995 landmark agreement in which delegates from 189 countries declared that, “Women’s rights are human rights.”

-The difference is obvious to two veterans of Asia’s women’s movement who attended both the Beijing Conference and today’s gathering 30 years later.
+The difference was obvious to two veterans of Asia’s women’s movement who attended both the Beijing Conference and today’s gathering 30 years later.
 They related their stories in interviews with UN Women.

-Now a leading voice in Nepal and a member of the Committee for the Elimination of Discrimination against Women, Bandana Rama was a fledgling journalist inspired to believe “anything was possible” by the “collective energy” she witnessed in Beijing.
-She said each subsequent review of the 12 key areas of concern remains close to her heart.
+Now a leading voice in Nepal and a member of the United Nations Committee on the Elimination of Discrimination against Women, Bandana Rana was a fledgling journalist inspired to believe “anything was possible” by the “collective energy” she witnessed in Beijing.
+She said each subsequent review of the Beijing Platform for Action’s 12 critical areas of concern remains close to her heart.
 Among many initiatives to speed up slow government action and the awareness of men and boys about women’s issues, she was instrumental in enlisting FIFA football stars for a campaign for equality and is now heading a two-year project with organizations worldwide to address gender stereotypes.
-Three decades on, Rama believes young people must now take on the responsibility of leadership for change.
+Three decades on, Rana believes young people must now take on the responsibility of leadership for change.

-Fauzia Khondker, now 63, was sent to Beijing by her nongovernmental organization when she showed concern for rural women in her native Bangladesh.
+Fawzia Khondker, now 63, was sent to Beijing by her nongovernmental organization when she showed concern for rural women in her native Bangladesh.
 She soon dedicated her life to a slogan from Beijing: to “see the world through women’s eyes.”
-She founded organizations called Women in Management, as well as Progoshor (meaning “advance”), which counsels survivors of gender-based violence and helps them heal through art and theatre.
+She founded an organization called Pragroshor (meaning “advancement”), which counsels survivors of gender-based violence and helps them heal through art and theatre.